inspiraller/gulpAndCustomEslintRule/README.md

 - to test files in location www/js/*: gulp eslint

-# To understand how this was put together following the instructions below:
+# Instructions for building below:

 ## Install npm dependencies:
     $ npm install gulp eslint gulp-eslint --save-dev
 ## Create .eslint.src:
 $ node_modules\.bin\eslint --init

 Just press Enter for everything.
-It doesn't matter.
-You are going to remove all the eslint rules anyway.
-They are just going to get in the way of creative development.
+It doesn't matter what you choose because you are going to remove all the eslint rules anyway.They are just going to get in the way of creative development.
 Supply only a few very basic rules, to reduce overal technical debt.

-Your file should look like this:
+eslint.src should be cleaned up to look like this:
 ```javascript
 module.exports = {
     "env": {